-We are a dynamic department of anthropologists devoted to exploring human diversity across time and space by pursuing excellence in research, learning, and engagement.
-We offer bachelor’s, master’s and doctoral degrees, and our graduates are pursuing a broad spectrum of careers.
+Our department provides bachelor’s, master’s and doctoral degrees, and our graduates are pursuing a broad spectrum of careers.

-Our 17 full-time anthropologists engage in research that covers archaeology, bioarchaeology, and ancient societies; ethnography, world cultures, popular culture, and human diversity; human and primate biology, ecology, adaptation, and evolution; social change in health, development, technology, and the environment; and language, communication, and symbols.
-Our faculty has on-going research projects in Africa, Asia, Europe, and North and South America, and they have an excellent record in grants, publications, and applications of their research to address real world problems.
+Our research—by faculty, grad students, and undergrads—covers a wide range of topics, including archaeology, bioarchaeology, and ancient societies; ethnography, world cultures, popular culture, and human diversity; human and primate biology, ecology, adaptation, and evolution; social change and project planning in health, development, technology, and the environment; and language, communication, and symbols.
+Our faculty members pursue research projects in Africa, Asia, Europe, and North and South America, and they have an excellent record in grants, publications, and applications of their research to address real world problems.

 Anthropology Department Happenings